 This module provides an underpinning and understanding of the basic statistical techniques used in finance to aid decision making.
 It delivers the statistical foundations necessary for the more advanced finance modules.

-The second year develops your theoretical knowledge of finance, investment and accounting.
+The first half of your second year continues to be consistent across all three finance courses, to further develop your theoretical knowledge of finance, investment and accounting.
 You also study econometrics, which forms the basis of modelling and testing in finance.
-Three elective modules chosen from a wide range allow you to focus on areas relevant to your own interests and career aspirations, such as investment, finance and risk, accounting and real estate.

 The module aims to build on the earlier Introduction to Finance module and applies finance theories and models to derivative securities with the aim of understanding the characteristics of derivatives, the use of derivatives, and their pricing.